Cecil Roy: Early life

 Born in St. Paul, Minnesota, she grew up in Oklahoma.
 Her father was an opera singer.

 Career

-Soon entered radio during the 1930s, appearing on The Rise of the Goldbergs, The Henry Aldrich Show, Pepper Young's Family.
+Roy entered radio during the 1930s, appearing on The Rise of the Goldbergs, The Henry Aldrich Show, Pepper Young's Family.
 Marthy and Elmer, and many other programs.

 The "Girl of a Thousand Voices" label came about due to her ability to immediately shift through a wide range of characters and ages, from an elderly woman to a crying baby.

 Roy's roles on radio programs included those shown in the following table.

 She also was featured "enacting dilemmas" on Daily Dilemmas.